kevinmtian/msmt-medseg/README.md

 Note that you also need to replace all occurences of the `<USERNAME>` token with your specified value properly in these codes.

 ## Contact the author
-Should there be any questions, please contact the author directly at the email address provided in the submission system.
+Should there be any questions, please contact the author directly at the kevinmtian@gmail.com